rust-lang/wg-async/src/vision/status_quo/barbara_bridges_sync_and_async.md

 }
 ```

-Things are working again now, so she is happy.
+Things are working again now, so she is happy, although she notes that `join_all` has quadratic time complexity.
+That's not great.

 ### Filtering